How to Make Homemade Lavender Salve to Soothe Skin & Nerves

 - Optional: 2 tbsp of shea butter or cocoa butter.
 We love using shea butter, as it is highly moisturizing and rich in vitamins, minerals, essential fatty acids, and antioxidants.

 - Optional: other essential oils of choice.
 Feel free to add a few drops of other essential oils that go well with lavender.
-For example, chamomile, rose, lemon, pink grapefruit, lemon, rosemary, sweet orange, ylang ylang, bergamot, geranium, or sandalwood.
+For example, chamomile, rose, pink grapefruit, lemon, rosemary, sweet orange, ylang ylang, bergamot, geranium, or sandalwood.
 Have fun making your own custom blend.
 Each of these has their own distinct benefits as well!

 Other Supplies Needed